intel/intel-extension-for-transformers/docs/data_augmentation.md

 # Data Augmentation: The Tool for Augmenting NLP Datasets
 Data Augmentation is a tool to helps you with augmenting nlp datasets for your machine learning projects.
-The tool integrated [nlpaug](https://github.com/makcedward/nlpaug) and other methods from Intel Lab.
+This tool integrates [nlpaug](https://github.com/makcedward/nlpaug) and other methods from Intel Lab.

 ## Getting Started!
 ### Installation